 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

-No. Federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
-You may also build your own casket.
+No. Although funeral homes may sometimes be very pushy about getting you to buy caskets from them, federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
+(Learn more about your consumer rights under the FTC Funeral Rule.)
+You may also build your own casket, if you prefer.

-Alkaline hydrolysis (also known as "water cremation," "flameless cremation," or "aquamation") is a chemical process that reduces a body to components of liquid and bone.
-It is considered a greener alternative to cremation because it uses less energy than cremation and does not release matter into the atmosphere.
+Alkaline hydrolysis (more informally called "water cremation," "flameless cremation," "aquamation," and many other terms) is a chemical process that reduces a body to components of liquid and bone.
+It's considered a greener alternative to cremation because it uses less energy than cremation and does not release matter into the atmosphere.

-A process using heat or heat and applied pressure, water, and potassium hydroxide or sodium hydroxide in a hydrolysis chamber.
+"Alkaline hydrolysis" is a process using heat or heat and applied pressure, water, and potassium hydroxide or sodium hydroxide in a hydrolysis chamber.

-The went into effect on July 1, 2020, so funeral homes in California are still catching up.
-But it is possible now to find a funeral home in California that offers this option.
-If you're interested in this option for yourself, you may want to explore pre-planning your final arrangements.
+(Cal.
+Health & Saf.
+Code § 7010.1) The California Business & Professions Code also requires hydrolysis facilities to be licensed and follow other rules.
+(See Cal.
+Bus. & Prof. Code §§ 7639 and following.)
+The law went into effect on July 1, 2020, so funeral homes in California are still catching up.
+While it is possible now to find a crematory in California that offers this option, you might have to travel some distance.

 Learn more about alkaline hydrolysis.

 In California, bodies must be buried in established cemeteries.
 City or county authorities have the authority to establish and regulate burial grounds.
-(California Health & Safety Code § 8115.)
+(Cal.
+Health & Saf.
+Code § 8115.)
 If you want to bury a body on private land, check with the municipal or county zoning department to find out whether you can establish a family cemetery; it may be possible if you live in a rural area.

 If you want to keep or scatter cremated ashes in California, you should be aware of the following state and federal rules.